gajus/eslint-plugin-jsdoc/README.md

 }
 // "jsdoc/no-restricted-syntax": ["error"|"warn", {"contexts":[{"comment":"JsdocBlock:has(JsdocTag[tag=\"type\"]:has([value=/FunctionComponent/]))","context":"any","message":"The `FunctionComponent` type is not allowed.
 Please use `FC` instead."}]}]
 // Message: The `FunctionComponent` type is not allowed.
 Please use `FC` instead.

+/** Some text and more */
+// "jsdoc/no-restricted-syntax": ["error"|"warn", {"contexts":[{"comment":"JsdocBlock[descriptionStartLine=0][descriptionEndLine=0]","context":"any","message":"Requiring descriptive text on 0th line only"}]}]
+// Message: Requiring descriptive text on 0th line only

+/** Some text and
+* more
+*/
+// "jsdoc/no-restricted-syntax": ["error"|"warn", {"contexts":[{"comment":"JsdocBlock[descriptionStartLine=0][hasPreterminalDescription=0]","context":"any","message":"Requiring descriptive text on 0th line and no preterminal description"}]}]
+// Message: Requiring descriptive text on 0th line and no preterminal description
 ````

 The following patterns are not considered problems: